Skip to main content

 Open the input menu

-In the lifecycle stage where you want to add an input (for example, Cradle to gate (A1-A3)), click the + button to open the input menu.
+In the life-cycle stage where you want to add an input (for example, Cradle to gate (A1-A3)), click the + button to open the input menu.

 2